 How do you know what each listing is specifically looking for?

 There are some fool-proof ways to accurately determine what a listing is looking for, and we will go over those techniques later in this post.

 Though it can be difficult to create a flexible resume that will get you interviews for similar but not identical positions, you will soon discover that organizing your resume and your information correctly will help you to make the necessary changes quickly and easily.

-First, put together a collection of all your accomplishments, skills and anything else you think would be relevant for your job search or that your think an employer should know about you.
+First, put together a collection of all your accomplishments, skills, and anything else you think would be relevant for your job search.
+Include anything you think an employer should know about you.
 This is going to serve as the source you use to compile and organize information that can be used on your resume for any number of job applications.
 Let’s call this your “master resume," even though it's essentially just a list.

-Next, you must understand what each employer is looking for and, in turn, how they most likely configured their ATS.
-There are certain key words and phrases you can look for that will give you a good indication of what the employer is specifically targeting and how they likely set up the filters for their ATS.
+Second, you must identify what each employer is looking for.
+This gives you an insight into how they most likely configured their ATS.
+There are certain keywords and phrases you can look for in a job description that will give you a good indication of what the employer is specifically targeting; those keywords are likely how the employer set up the filters for the ATS scan.

 Finally, using the information that you've compiled, swap in and out the details that best match the specific job description you’re applying to.
 This includes keywords and phrases that receive prominent mention in the description.

 Here's that information on a handy infographic you can save.
 Don't worry if you're still confused: we've gone into much more detail for each step below the graphic.
 Let’s take it step-by-step to make sure you’re ready to take on your job search with every trick in the book!

 1. Create a “master resume”